LeonardoSforza/local-chat-socket-python/README.md

 # local-chat-socket-python
 Server and Client code for a local chatting service using TCP.

+You will need to first run the server and then run the client.

 This is an example of the response of the script: